PubChimps/BQML-in-Composer/README.md

 ## Model creation and training

-The following query is run to create and train or retrain a machine learning model to use to generate a forecast
+The following query is run to create and train or retrain a machine learning model to use to generate a forecast.
+The query is run by calling the BigQueryExecuteQueryOperator in Airflow.

 ```
 CREATE OR REPLACE MODEL bqml.dbt_ads_airflow_model